 Enrichment and Work Experience

 You will be involved in financial markets selling virtual shares and researching the FTSE 100.
 You will keep a portfolio of current affairs which relates to the main sectors of industry with a prize awarded for the best portfolio.
 Visits include the Tutor2u study events together with planned trips to Alton Towers and Jaguar Land Rover.

-There is an expectation to complete a minimum of one-week’s work placement in the Summer term.
+There is an expectation to complete a minimum of a one-week placement in the Summer term.
 You will be proactive in finding a placement that will enable you to use your skills and to enrich your experience so that any applications for university or employment will show that you have good practical, as well as good academic levels of achievement.